Toni-Tornado/CCL_cc241062/diary.md

 23.01

-      -You Win screen appears, but the button doesn't work :,)
+      - "You Win" screen appears, but the button doesn't work
+            -Update: I fixed it B) NENN MICH PROGRAMMIERER
       - I feel like I didn't do enough :/